adarshb47/Movie-twitter/README.md

 4. Run the server file using the command - python application.py
 5. Check the results on the browser by typing the movie name.

-## Made by Abhijeet and contributions by Adarsh :p
+### Made by Abhijeet and contributions by Adarsh

-# Made for a demonstration of Twitter REST API calls and python library for plotting graphs on data retrieved !!!
+#### Made for a demonstration of Twitter REST API calls and python library for plotting graphs on data retrieved !!!